How to Live Forever (6-12F)

 Thesis workshop production of Act I, Carnegie Mellon/City Theatre Pittsburgh 2019, dir.
 Nora Gair.

 When Monica begins taking Israeli special forces fighting (AKA Krav Maga!) as a self-defense class (and also a form of therapy) she starts to believe in a version of herself that is confident, strong, empowered.
 Then she punches multiple people that she loves in the face, and has to deal with the consequences.
 Krav Maga! explores intimacy, love, and the rules of dating through a lens of exercise, violence, and food.

 Susan’s mother has always believed that Susan is a changeling, but Susan’s sister Bernice has protected and befriended her all their lives.
 Now that Susan is about to get married, she is more and more restless–does she really belong here? could she belong somewhere else?
-She goes in search of fairies, and when she finds them, new questions arise: after all, they didn’t really want her.
-They traded her for someone else.
-Can she ever belong anywhere?
-Or is this just good enough?
-A play set to traditional Appalachian folk music.
-Set in the isolated hills of 1890s Appalachia.
+She goes in search of fairies, and begins to wonder: can she ever belong anywhere?
+A play with Appalachian folk music.

 Three proper 19th century ladies (cousins, in fact!) sit in interminable boredom, embroidering, reading the Bible in Latin, smoking cigarettes, and getting naked.
 Being a good girl and a lady is a full time job, but Elizabeth knows what God wants them to do.

 Productions: Blunt Objects Theatre, dir.
 Kendra Wells 2016; Collective 48, dir.
 Brandy N. Carie.

 Currently in development, the completed Bunker Cycle will consist of seven full-length plays exploring Americana, Doomsday, and the meaning of “the end.”